theleharo/evkafka/README.md

 ```

 More details can be found in the [documentation](https://evkafka.readthedocs.io/)

-## Usage
+## Status

 The framework is in alpha.

-There are a lot of things to do.
+## License

+This project is licensed under the terms of the  MIT license.